-Corporation will be on the campus Au- year and army facilities will be open to gust 2.
-Thursday, to interview young civilian personnel. men graduating in accounting.
+p.m. in Architecture Building 105.
+They should have letters of recommendation, transcripts, photographs, and other information of interest to prospective employers on file.
+New York says the rare rug is worth about "\$100,000, if such a priceless national treasure can have a price tag."
+He added, with remarkable sweetness of disposition, that "we wouldn't want to cause anyone trouble, but that is a very odd souvenir for a soldier to send Testing and Guidance Bureau home.
+We will make inquiries."
+The soldier's mother, recipient of the surprise package, said that she didn't know what to do with it and it's for sale to the highest bid- A Louisiana bus driver who just finished an accident-less 1,500, 000 driven miles advances his twopoint program for safety: have faith and a cheerful outlook and never take unnecessary chances.
+Fine philosophy, but the little man would probably be a goner STUDENT HEALTH CENTER Thomas F. Bickley, John Latoskzewski, Fred Joseph O'Connor, Betty Jeanne Parten, Harry Negus Thomas, Angelyn SAVE CASH & CARRY PICK UP & DELIVERY SERVICE SUITS - DRESSES FUR AND WOOLEN STORAGE WHEN YOU THINK LAUNDRY OR CLEANING DRISKLI men graduating in accounting.
 Appointments may be made at B Hall 117.
-JOE D. FARRAR, Director Student Employment Bureau C. J. Martin & Sons, Inc., manufac-turers of veterinarian pharmaceuticals in Austin, have an opening for August candidates for a B.S. in Chemical En- Interested students may call 8-8713 for an appointment.
-C. J. Martin & Sons, Inc. are located at 413 Chicon Street.
-The Trane Co., La Crosse, Wis., is offering the job of assistant manager of their Heat Transfer Sales Department to August and January Chemical and Mechanical Engineering degree candi- Interested students should contact Mr. R. A. Mathers, Sales Department, The Trane Co., La Crosse, Wis.
-The US Army needs 2,300 civilian employes for Army installations in Austria, Okinawa, and Japan.
-Mr. Lee Geiler of the Shell Pipe Line Salaries range from \$2,650 to \$7,600 a Some of the positions open include typists, stenographers, librarians, tabu-lating machine operators, economists, and industrial or cost accountants.
-Maintenance men, communications engineers and technicians, automotive engineers and mechanics, safety engineers, engineering and survey aides, draftsmen, warehousemen, property and supply clerks, and public health physicians are also in demand.
-Applicants should contact the Texas Applicants should contact the Texas Employment Commission at 300 West Sixth Street in Austin for further infor- The Standard Oil Company of New Jersey has an opening for a woman August bachelor degree candidate in geology.
+JOE D. FARRAR, Director Student Employment Bureau C. J. Martin & Sons, Inc., manufac-turers of veterinarian pharmaceuticals in Austin, have an opening for August candidates for a B.S. in Chemical Engineering.
+Interested students may call 8-8713 for an appointment C. J. Martin & Sons, Inc. are located at 413 Church Street The Trane Co., La Crosse, Wis., is effering the job of assistant manager of their Heat Transfer Sales Department to August and January Chemical and Mechanical Engineering degree candi- Interested students should contact Mr. R. A. Mathers, Sales Department, The Trane Co., La Crosse, Wis.
+The US Army needs 2,300 civilian em- Mr. Lee Geiler of the Shell Pipe Line Salaries range from \$2,650 to \$7,600 a comporation will be on the campus Au-year and army facilities will be open to ust 2, Thursday, to interview young civilian personnel. year and army facilities will be spen to civilian personnel.
+Some of the positions open include typists, stenegraphers, librarians, tabulating machine operators, economists, and industrial or cost accountants.
+Maintenance men, communications engineers and technicians, automotive engineers and mechanics, safety engineers, engineering and survey sides, draftsmen, warehousemen, property and supply cierks, and public health physicians are also in demand.
+Applicants should contact the Texas in Austin.
+Sixth Street in Austin for further infor- The Standard Oil Company of New Jersey has an opening for a woman August bachelor degree candidate in geology.
 The position is that of editor of the Exploration Clearing House company publication.
-Applicants should have journalism experience training or interjournalism experience, training, or inter- Interested students may write to the Standard Oil Co.
-(New Jersey), Exploration Division, Room 2150, 30 Rockefeller Plaza, New York 10, N.Y.
+Applicants should have journalism experience, training, or inter- Interested students may write to the Standard Oil Co.
+(New Jersey), Explora-tion, Divirion, Room, 2150, 30 Rockefel-ler Plaza, New York 10, N.Y.